lourenci/blog/content/blog/my-favorite-vim-plugins/index.md

 * `:Gblame`

-To blame your cowork.
+To blame your coworker.

 * `:Ggrep`

 In file project-wide search.
 It's faster than `vimgrep`.
-I use it over fzf's `Ag` when I want to populate a QuickFix list and work on this list.
+I use it over fzf's `Ag` when I want to populate a quickfix list and work on this list.

 ### [mbbill/undotree](https://github.com/mbbill/undotree)